Easy Kefir starter

 • Can I make a new batch from a previously-made batch, without grains?
 Absolutely!
 Once you've made a batch of kefir using our Easy Kefir starter, you can use some of it to culture your next batch.
 This is called 'reculturing' and can be repeated several times over.

 • At what temperature is kefir fermented?
 At room temperature.
 Ideally, around 72°F to 75°F. Just place the jar on your kitchen counter.
-Optional: If your kitchen is too cold, wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
+Optional: If your kitchen is too cold, place your jar in a warm "water bath" (a container filled with warm water, (not hot)).
+You will need to change the water once it has cooled, and you'll probably need to repeat this several times.
+You could also wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
 You could also try using an appliance that will help keep the kefir gently warm during fermentation.
 Avoid overheating.
 Most yogurt makers will be too hot.
 See also "Is the fermentation affected by temperature?"

 • Which appliance do I need for kefir fermentation?
 None.
 You just need a glass jar with a fitting lid.
-Optional: If your kitchen is too cold, wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
+Optional: If your kitchen is too cold, place your jar in a warm "water bath" (a container filled with warm water, (not hot)).
+You will need to change the water once it has cooled, and you'll probably need to repeat this several times.
+You could also wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
 You could also try using an appliance that will help keep the kefir gently warm during fermentation.
 Avoid overheating.
 Most yogurt makers will be too hot.

 • Do I need to pre-heat the milk?
 No, no need.
 You can use cold milk from the fridge.